Policy for handling unreasonable or unreasonably persistent complainants

 7.3 If, however, the complaint is still under investigation, some channels of communication must remain open.

 7.4 The list in Appendix B is not intended to be exhaustive.
-It merely seeks to provide guidance with regards to the restrictions which may considered when dealing with an unreasonably persistent or abusive complainant.
+It merely seeks to provide guidance regarding the restrictions which may considered when dealing with an unreasonably persistent or abusive complainant.
 The particular circumstances of the case will determine which actions are appropriate.
 Corporate managers may use actions from the list, or may, if the circumstances require, introduce other restrictions.
 It is essential that any restrictions to be applied are appropriate and proportionate to the nature and frequency of the complainant’s unreasonable or unreasonably persistent contacts, and that a review process, as outlined in section 2, is put in place.

 8. Support for officers/Members